Felix gets a bronze on her farewell at world championships

 AP National Writer

-Elijah Godwin had a slim lead when he passed the baton to Felix, and for the first 200 meters of her last lap around the track, she extended her lead and was running virtually alone in the backstretch.
-But she faded and was caught by Marileidy Paulino of the eventual gold-medal winners, the Dominican Republic.
+She’s 36 now.
+So it was no huge shock that a runner 11 years her junior, Marileidy Paulino of the winning Dominican Republic team, eventually reeled her in.
+No big shame that the U.S., saving the rest of its vaunted star power for big races over the next nine days of this meet, finished third, also behind the Netherlands.

-Vernon Norwood recaptured the lead on the third leg, but the Domincan’s Fiordaliza Cofil overtook American Kennedy Simon on the anchor, and then hurdler Femke Bol of the Netherlands made a huge late charge to win the silver.
-The Dominican Republic won in 3 minutes, 9.82 seconds, with a margin of 0.08 seconds.
+It still equaled Felix’s 19th medal at world championships, extending a record she already held.
+Adding it to the 11 she’s taken at the Olympics, she’ll end her career with an even 30 at her sport’s biggest events.

-But much like the end of Felix’s career, her last big evening on the track was about more than just the race.
+Much like the end of Felix’s career, her last big evening on the track was about more than the race.
 It was a celebration of a once-in-a-lifetime athlete who came onto the scene as a shy teenager and left as an outspoken advocate for women and moms both in and out of sports.

 Google got into the act.
-A search of her name brought up all her credentials, overlaid by animation of her sprinting across the computer screen followed by the words “Olympian.
+A search of her name Friday night brought up all her credentials, overlaid by animation of her sprinting across the computer screen followed by the words “Olympian.
 Mother.
 Advocate.”

 All part of a fitting finale for the mother of 3-year-old Cammy, who said she’s looking forward to being “normal,” focusing on her family, and not having to get up for workouts with her famed taskmaster of a coach, Bobby Kersee.